 An important concept embodied in the Incident Command System is that of span of control.
 The ideal maximum span of control is five; this means that each member in the command structure should supervise no more than five others.
 (The functional imperative of this principle, for any managment problem, is: when things get too complex, delegate.)
-Thus, if the search grows larger than can be managed by the seven positions described here, the Command Staff must be expanded using some of the methods described in the pocketsized ICS Field Operations Guide and other ICS materials, such as the establishment of up to five Branches, each consisting of up to five Divisions or Groups.
-For example, if a search operation were being conducted on a rugged mountain, and in addition to dog teams and ASRC searchers working through the wooded slopes, a major part of the search were technical search operations near the summit cliffs, it would make sense for the ASRC IC to establish a Summit Operations Branch Director who would have responsibility for a small number of Field Teams operating near the summit.
-This Branch Director would report directly to the Operations Section Chief.
-If the summit search turned into a rescue with several distinct tasks (e.g. getting a "bash team" to the victim, obtaining a litter and medical gear, and scouting out an evacuation route), and if it made more sense to coordinate these from the summit than from the Command Post in the valley below, the Summit Operations Branch Director might appoint a Bash Team Group Supervisor, a Support Team Group Supervisor, and an Evacuation Route Group Supervisor.
-(This is again the principle of delegation.
-Please refer to the Incident Command System literature, referenced in Appendix A of the ASRC Basic Member Training Course, for more information on expansion of the ICS Command Structure.)
+Thus, if the search grows larger than can be managed by the seven positions described here, the management structure must be expanded using some of the methods described in the pocket-sized ICS Field Operations Guide and other ICS materials, such as the establishment of up to five Branches, each consisting of up to five Divisions or Groups.
+For example: we are searching a rugged mountain, with dog teams and ASRC Field Teams working through the wooded slopes.
+Also, a major part of the search is technical search operations near the summit cliffs, so the ASRC IC has designated a Summit Operations Branch Director with responsibility for a small number of Field Teams operating near the summit.
+This Branch Director reports directly to the Operations Section Chief.
+When the summit search turns into a rescue with several distinct tasks, each one of which requires more than one Field Team (e.g. getting a "bash team" to the victim by one of three potential routes, obtaining a litter, rescue gear, and medical gear from several locations, and scouting out an evacuation route), the Summit Operations Branch Director appointed a Bash Team Group Supervisor, a Support Group Supervisor, and an Evacuation Route Group Supervisor.
+(This is again the Please refer to the Incident Command System literature, principle of delegation. referenced in Appendix A of the ASRC Basic Member Training Course, for more information on expansion of the ICS Command Structure.)

 Figure 5.
 The Task Assignment Form (TAF).
-The TAF is used by the Command Staff as a worksheet for assembling Field Teams to carry out tasks the Operations Section Chief creates based on the ASRC Incident Commander's strategy.
+The TAF is used by the Command and General Staff as a worksheet for assembling Field Teams to carry out tasks the Operations Section Chief creates based on the ASRC Incident Commander's strategy.
 The Operations Section Chief fills in the task number and description, the Resources Unit Leader (RESTAT) fills in the names of team members and the equipment to be issued, and the Communication Unit Leader fills in communications instructions.
 The FTL is then summoned and briefed, then he assembles his team and heads for the field.
-One copy of the TAF goes with the FTL, the other is kept in a TAF File for reference by the Command Staff.
+One copy of the TAF goes with the FTL, the other is kept in a TAF File for reference by the Command and General Staff.

 Figure 6.
-Scratch, Saturation, and Withdrawal Phase Command Staff.
+Scratch, Saturation, and Withdrawal Phase Command and General Staff.
 The Plans Section Chief aids the ASRC IC in the development of strategy and tactics for upcoming shifts and days, and the Resources Unit Leader (RESTAT) manages personnel and equipment.
 The Logistics Section Chief manages the support logistics of the Incident Base and any Camps or Helibases, and the Communications Unit Leader manages radio and other communications nets.
 Under the direction of the Operations Section Chief, the Communications Unit Leader and and Resources Unit Leader develop Field Teams to execute particular tasks, and manage them while in the field.
 The Dispatch Officer (DO) manages personnel still in town.
 Specific exceptions to this command structure (e.g. a Unified Command Structure) are discussed in the SAROP Training Manual text, the ASRC Operations Manual, and ICS materials.
 See the text for additional definitions and duties.